schmelczer/reconcile/README.md

 3. **Diff optimisation** — Operations are reordered and consolidated to maximise chained changes
 4. **Operational Transformation** — Edits are woven together using OT principles, preserving all modifications and updating cursors

-While the primary goal of `reconcile-text` isn't to implement OT (you can check out [operational-transform-rs](https://github.com/spebern/operational-transform-rs) for a Rust implementation of it), OT provides an elegant way to merge Myers' diff outputs.
-The same could be achieved with CRDTs which many libraries implement well for text: see [Loro](https://github.com/loro-dev/loro/), [cola](https://github.com/nomad/cola), and [automerge](https://github.com/automerge/automerge) as a few great examples.
+Whilst the primary goal of `reconcile-text` isn't to implement OT, it provides an elegant way to merge Myers' diff outputs.
+(For a dedicated Rust OT implementation, see [operational-transform-rs](https://github.com/spebern/operational-transform-rs).)
+The same could be achieved with CRDTs, which many libraries implement well for text—see [Loro](https://github.com/loro-dev/loro/), [cola](https://github.com/nomad/cola), and [automerge](https://github.com/automerge/automerge) as excellent examples.

-However, the quality of a merge, if only the end result of concurrent changes is observable, depends entirely on the quality of the underlying 2-way diffs.
-For instance, `move` operations can't be supported as Myers' algorithm decomposes them into separate `insert` and `delete` operations regardless the merging algorithm.
+However, when only the end result of concurrent changes is observable, merge quality depends entirely on the quality of the underlying 2-way diffs.
+For instance, `move` operations cannot be supported because Myers' algorithm decomposes them into separate `insert` and `delete` operations, regardless of the merging algorithm used.

 ## Development